skoussou/aws-lambdas-to-azure-quarkus-containers/quarkus-kafka-quickstart/README.md

 # Quarkus Kafka Quick start

-*_Quickstart characteristics_*: this quickstart is a good place to start if you are building an event or message driven application, it demonstrates, connecting and authenticating with Kafka, publishing and subscribing to messages.
+This quickstart is a good place to start if you are migrating an event or message driven lambda application.
+I it demonstrates, connecting and authenticating with Kafka, publishing and subscribing to messages.

 This project attempts to be the simplest possible project that provides a manual workflow for deploying an application with the following features: